Master of Arts in Theology and Ministry

-This forty-eight credit degree combines the four most effective resources of theological education for ministry.
+This 48-credit degree combines the four most effective resources of theological education for ministry.
 First, it contains a thorough grounding in sacred scripture and theology with a view toward ministry and faith based service.
 Second, its courses in pastoral studies provide graduates with the tools to mediate effective ministry in the life of a faith community or in faith-based service.
 Third, its contextual education places students in various ministries with experienced supervisors and mentors, to develop the practical arts and reflective skills of ministry.
 Fourth, the program's spiritual formation provides access to traditions of prayer and spiritual practices that can sustain a life-long vocation in ecclesial ministry and faith based service.
 Graduates with this degree are ideally prepared – theologically, pastorally, and spiritually – to work in varied functions of ecclesial ministry in parish, campus, or health care settings, or to intentionally put their faith to work in contexts of social service.
 Students have the option of pursuing the Standard Track, the Religious Education Track, or the Hispanic Ministry Track within the degree program.
 You can learn more about the school's Hispanic Ministry Program by clicking here.

 Students in the M.A.T.M. program are required to enroll in Contextual Education, a supervised field education experience.
 The purpose of Contextual Education is to enable students to concretely explore a specific ministerial context and to develop the skills for theological reflection on that experience.